Helpful Sermon Notes in a Drawer

 “When we live a grace-based life, we not only receive more grace, we give more grace.
 Aware of our weaknesses and frailties, we extend more grace to others who are failing and falling.”
 David Murray, Reset

 Why does God allow pain and suffering?
-While there is mystery in this question, there are at least three helpful answers found in a drawer.
+While there is mystery in this question, there are at least three helpful answers from a sermon found in a drawer.
 Your capacity to experience God is expanded.
 Your capacity to experience grace is increase.
 And your capacity to share grace is increased.

 “…we should emerge from [trouble] ready for better service and for greater usefulness than ever before.”
 J. R. Miller, The Ministry of Comfort